Jompda/WebR6Editor/README.md

 ~Developed by: Joni Rapo

 ## TODO:
+- Clean up the HTML and CSS before further GUI hassle.
 - Begin working on the app's Room controls.
 - A database as the backbone of the room system.
 - Begin using JQuery.